twilson63/Chester-Ti-Example/readme.md

 This example is a simple projects and tasks example.

+## Update

+This is a work in progress it does not function, but it should give you an idea of how to structure your coffeescript for the Chester Framework.

 ## How to install

 Assuming you have your Ti Env setup: